-I don’t know anyone who has been to Konya.
-In fact, I don’t know anyone who has ever mentioned that they would like to go to Konya.
-But, I know a lot of people interested in philosophy, mysticism, Buddhism, yoga and meditation.
-People interested in spirituality, self-discovery and in search of inner-peace and love.
-Although they readily travel, looking for sanctuaries and sacred places to fulfil their dreams, none of them considers going to Konya.
-And, that’s very strange because Konya is possibly one of the most spiritual places that you can find.
-It is a birthplace of the Mevlevi order and Whirling Dervishes and a resting place of one of the greatest philosophers, mystics and poets – Rumi.
+However, that’s very strange because Konya is possibly one of the most spiritual places that you can find.
+It’s a birthplace of the Mevlevi order and Whirling Dervishes and a resting place of one of the greatest philosophers, mystics and poets – Rumi.

 Konya has several other important aspects.
-It was a capital city of the Seljuk Sultanate of Rum and it was also an important Ottoman city.
-This means that on top of a vast Seljuk heritage, there is also the Ottoman heritage.
+It was the capital city of the Seljuk Sultanate of Rum and it was also an important Ottoman city.
+This means that on top of the vast Seljuk heritage, there is also the Ottoman heritage.

 MY HOTEL IN KONYA

-I stayed in a fabulous 4-star Bera Hotel.
-When you move deeper into Turkey, away from usual touristic hot spots, it’s a different game.
+I stayed in a fabulous four-star Bera Hotel.
+When you move deeper into Turkey, away from the usual touristic hot spots, it’s a different game.
 I’ve experienced the same in Bursa and Aydin, where I also stayed in excellent hotels.
-But in Konya and later in Ankara, hotels were much better and much cheaper.
+But, in Konya and later in Ankara, the hotels were much better and much cheaper.

-Bera Hotel is not in the centre, but at the same time it’s not far from there.
-It took approximately 15 minutes walk for me to reach the most central part of Konya, so I’d say that the location was pretty good.
+The Bera Hotel is not in the centre, but it’s not far from there either.
+From the hotel, it normally took approximately 15 minutes walk to reach the most central part of Konya, so I would say that the location was pretty good.

 WHAT TO SEE IN KONYA?

 There are several layers of history in Konya.
 When I decided to include Konya in my travel itinerary, I knew that it was an important Ottoman city.
-But, I certainly did not think that it was that important.
-I did not expect to find two monumental imperial mosques there, on top of all other Ottoman heritage.
+But, I certainly didn’t think that it was that important.
+I didn’t expect to find two monumental imperial mosques there, on top of all other Ottoman heritage.

-Indeed, there is a lot to see in Konya and all that that there is there would be too much for one post.
+Indeed, there is a lot to see in Konya and it would be too much for one post.
 So, I will write this post as a general overview of the city.

-HACI VEYISZADE MOSQUE (1996)
+THE HACI VEYISZADE MOSQUE (1996)

-This is a new mosque.
-It looks like Ottoman era mosques, but this is in fact the neo-classical Ottoman architecture.
-An interesting point is that the architect chose the Ottoman rather than the Seljuk style for this new construction.
+It’s a new mosque.
+Although it looks like an Ottoman era mosque, this is a neo-classical Ottoman architecture.
+An interesting point is that the architect chose the Ottoman, rather than the Seljuk style, for this new construction.

-A good example is the monumental Grand Mosque in Bursa, a magnificent structure built in the days that mark the beginning of the rise of the Ottoman Empire.
+A good example is the monumental Grand Mosque in Bursa, the magnificent structure, built in a period that marks the beginning of the rise of the Ottoman Empire.

-The construction of this mosque started in 1986 and it lasted for 10 years.
+Construction of this mosque started in 1986 and it lasted for 10 years.
 The mosque opened for prayers in 1996.

-One more interesting observation about this mosque is that it has the longest minarets of all mosques in the Konya region, they are 78m tall.
-That’s why you see it, or at least its minarets, from many different parts of the city.
+One more interesting observation about this mosque is that it has the longest minarets of all mosques in the Konya region.
+They are 78m tall.
+That’s why you can see it, or at least you can see its minarets, from many different parts of the city.

 Kultur Park is right behind the Haci Veyiszade mosque.
 There is a big fountain, with swans, in the middle of the park.
 There are also some stunning views of the mosque.